cipriandroc/cipriandroc.github.io/powershell/get-InstalledSoftware.md

 highlight_img: /assets/img/highlight_img/software_transparent.png
 github_link: https://github.com/cipriandroc/Get-InstalledSoftware.ps1
 ---
+`Warning!: This page contains migrated legacy information and script requires a revamp`

 Purpose of this script is to output information regarding installed software on the local computer or remote computers.
 It has the ability to output on screen as well as export to a CSV file.

 Let’s start off with the basics